wazo-platform/wazo-js-sdk/README.md

 ```

 - `callback`: Function(token: string)
-  - A function that will be triggered when the user's token will soon expire.
+  - A function that is triggered when the user's token will soon expire.

 #### Loggin out

-Destroys user'' ' token and refreshToken.
+Destroys user's token and refreshToken.

 ```js
 await Wazo.Auth.logout();